Health Care Decisions without Medical Power of Attorney:

 A power of attorney is also an invaluable instrument for family members and relatives.
 It provides for a definite decision-making process and allows a trusted person to make those decisions rather than a relative that you do not trust.
 It is a vital estate planning tool that every person should consider completing prior to actually needing one.

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced estate planning lawyers can quickly prepare the documents necessary to make sure someone you trust is making your medical decisions for you in the event you become incapacitated and cannot decide yourself.
+Our experienced power of attorney lawyers are well versed at all aspects of estate planning and can quickly prepare the documents necessary to make sure someone you trust is making your medical decisions for you in the event you become incapacitated and cannot decide yourself.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

-Call us today for a free telephone consultation with an attorney about a medical power of attorney.
+Call us today for a free telephone consultation with an estate planning attorney about a medical power of attorney.